 The SHELX homepage

 SHELX is a set of programs for the determination of small (SM) and macromolecular (MM) crystal structures by single crystal X-ray and neutron diffraction.
-They are stand-alone executables that require NO libraries, extra files or environment variables.
+These stand-alone executables require NO libraries, extra files or environment variables.
 They are compatible with all modern versions of Linux, Windows and MacOSX, and are free for academic use.
 For-profit users are expected to pay a licence fee that covers development and support for all users.

 The programs may be called from a GUI such as shelXle, Olex2, Oscail or WinGX (SM refinement) or hkl2map (MM phasing), or from a command line in a terminal window (for Windows, this is called Command Prompt and may be found in Accessories).
 Several of the programs output an instruction summary if called without a filename.
-SHELX-2013 contains the following programs:
+SHELX-2014 contains the following programs:

 SHELXS - Classical direct methods for SM structure solution.